stevebob/gridbugs/src/posts/modifying-entity-component-system-for-turn-based-games.md

 In games where the world is represented as a grid, it's useful to be able to reason about entire cells in the grid.
 At the very least, it would be nice to easily iterate through a list of entities in a particular cell.
-I also want to, have properties of cells based on aggregating over components of the entities in the cell.
+I also want to have properties of cells based on aggregating over components of the entities in the cell.
 For example, if a cell contains at least one entity which has the **solid** component, I want that cell to be considered solid.